-In accordance with North Dakota Statutes, the School District maintains deposits in a financial institution situated and doing business within this state.
+In accordance with North Dakota statutes, the district maintains deposits in financial institutions situated and doing business within the state.
 Deposits, other than with the Bank of North Dakota, must be fully insured or secured with a pledge of securities equal to 110% of the uninsured balance.

-State statutes authorize the School District to invest in:
+State statutes authorize the school district to invest in: